 Born in Liverpool, England in 1933 into a family of 7, Ray Evans was evacuated to the South Wales town of Llanelli at the outbreak of World War Two.
 He remained there until the cessation of hostilities in 1945.
 When he and his family were returned to Liverpool to re-build their family and their lives.

 Despite his initial dislike of being in South Wales and Llanelli, he had come to love it dearly once he finally found his way to his beloved Welsh Family the Williams’.
 He had grown to love the beautiful Welsh countryside, and learned firsthand of the love and genuine warmth of the Welsh people.
 When he first arrived in Wales he had been teased at school for his Liverpool accent.
 So it seemed very strange to him that when he finally returned to Liverpool, the kids there teased him because he had now developed a decided “Welsh” accent!
 Now feeling like a duck out of water yet again, but yearning for the gently rolling hills and green valleys of South Wales, Ray vowed he would move out of the city as soon as he possibly could.

 When he left school he worked first at the State Restaurant in Liverpool as a cooks apprentice and then for Hanson’s Dairy as a delivery man before going into the Army to complete his two years National Service as a member of the Royal Army Medical Corps.

-The book was released to the American market in August 2008 through Morgan James Publishing.
-In the process of writing the book, Ray came to realise more than ever before, how the importance of having a home had impacted his life during the evacuation and far beyond even to today.
-In partnership with MJP Ray has cemented his commitment to help raise funds and awareness for Habitat for Humanity International by donating a percentage of all book sales to the cause.
+The book was released to the American market in August 2008 and published on Kindle in 2011.
+In the process of writing the book, Ray came to realise more than ever before, how the importance of having a home had impacted his life during the evacuation and far beyond.
+He supports many related charities by actively participating in fund raising events.